-Including design requirements met by these types of animal: human, orangutan, hunting mammal, elephant, nest-building bird, octopus.
+hunting mammal, elephant, nest-building bird, primate, octopus.

 My aim is also to get some ideas about how those design problems were solved.
+(That presupposes understanding what the problems were: mostly non-obvious.)

-The main output of this research comprises: descriptions (mostly informal still) of both requirements and (still very sketchy) partial designs.
+The main output of this research comprises: descriptions (mostly informal still) of: (a) requirements and (b) (still very sketchy) partial designs.